milosz0542/restaurant-site/README.md

 ## Technologies
 node.js - as basic API holder. <br>
-sql.js - for database connection.
+sql.js - for database connection. <br>
+sqlite - as database.

 ## Setup
 To run this project, install it locally using npm: